menandmice/micetro_docs/guides/user-manual/console_disable-enable_dns_record.rst

 .. meta::
-   :description: How to disable and/or enable records
+   :description: How to disable and/or enable DNS records
    :keywords: disable, enable, dns, records

 .. _console-disable-enable-dns-record: